Stoyan Stavrev

-Stoyan Stavrev (Стоян Ставрев; born 7 December 1975) is a former Bulgarian football goalkeeper, and currently the goalkeeping coach at Cherno More Varna.
+Stoyan Stavrev (Стоян Ставрев; born 7 December 1975) is a former Bulgarian football goalkeeper, and currently the goalkeeping coach at Fratria.

 Career

 Stavrev joined Litex Lovech in the summer of 1997.
 On 12 November 1997, he made his Litex debut in a 2–1 victory against Kremikovtsi in the Bulgarian Cup Second Round.
 Stavrev played 76 league matches in seven years for Litex's first team, as he was often the club's second-choice keeper behind Vitomir Vutov.
 In 2012, he became a goalkeeping coach at Cherno More, where he was also registered as an active player following an injury to Petar Denchev.